afterroe_logo_rgb

 In Illinois

-After Roe in Illinois, abortion will be legal until the unborn child is considered viable.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+After Roe in Illinois, abortion is legal until the unborn child is considered viable.
+Keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION

-Illinois will allow nearly all abortions.
+Illinois allows nearly all abortions.
 It has established in its state law that every mother who becomes pregnant has a right to decide whether to continue her pregnancy or have an abortion.
 775 Ill.
 Comp.
 Stat.
 55 / 1-15.

 pregnancy-test-1194891943_bottom-fade_short